seathasky/FF14-MAC_ModSupport/README.md

 ------------------------------------------------------------------------------------------------------------

 So a little background.
 I'm on an Intel i7 10700k w/ 5700 XT Hackintosh on latest version of Big Sur and was pretty underwhelmed with the performance the native FF14 mac client was giving.
-So, I jerry rigged a version through Crossover 21 and am no joke getting twice the FPS with my current setup and also inspired other devs to get some mods working inside Mac. **HUGEEEE Shouts to Marzent, he's been a major part of getting a lot of these mods working!
+So, I wrapped a fresh FF14 install through Crossover 21 and am getting almost twice the FPS with my current setup.
+This has inspired other devs to get some mods working inside Mac. **HUGEEEE Shouts to Marzent, he's been a major part of getting a lot of these mods working!
 You can check out his github here: https://github.com/marzent**

 I posted a video of all mods and plugins working below if you want to see that full mod support is working on Mac: